Staten Island Stapletons: Decline

 In 1932, the Stapes finished last, defeating only the Giants and the Chicago Cardinals.
 Blaine was allowed by the NFL to suspend league play for the upcoming 1933 season.
 The team continued to lose money in 1933.
 While the team posted losses against the Giants, Dodgers, Portsmouth Spartans, and Green Bay Packers, it did manage to defeat the newly established Philadelphia Eagles.
 Doug Wycoff and Bob Campiglio stayed with the Stapes in 1933, but their star player Ken Strong signed with the Giants and helped them win the NFL's Eastern Division championship that season and the NFL league championship in 1934.

 Blaine went through the formality of getting NFL permission to suspend league operations for the 1934 season.
 The team played one more season of semi-pro football in 1934 before quietly folding a year later.
 In June 1935, Blaine's franchise was finally declared forfeit.
 The franchise's failure can be blamed on a combination of the Great Depression and having too small of a stadium that could never accommodate enough fans to make the team profitable.
-Therefore, Stapes fans could not afford enough tickets to make a team possible.